Position Yourself for a Profitable Exit When Selling Your Business

 They move quickly.
 As more Baby Boomers retire, many expect an “Exit Bubble.”
 With a glut of businesses on the market, the advantage will likely shift towards the buyer.

 They operate “well-run businesses.”
 How do buyers judge whether a business is worth the investment?
-Experts in the Portland market say these factors are critical:
+They measure these critical factors:

 - The business must be professionally run.